vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The Skandapurāṇa, Volume I. Adhyāyas 1–25.
 Critically Edited with

-Prolegomena and English Synopsis by r̥ Adriaensen, H.ṭ Bakker & H.
+Prolegomena and English Synopsis by r̥ Adriaensen, H.T.
+Bakker & H.

 Isaacsoṇ Groningen 1998.
 Supplement to Groningen Oriental Studieṣ